Mato42sk/zadanieBolt/README.md

 after that, you will also receive a confirmation email...

--> if you are already registered you can upgrade your account to CUSTOMER_PROVIDER, but you have to be logged in
+-> if you want to send some request you have to be logged in -> if you are already registered you can upgrade your account to CUSTOMER_PROVIDER, but you have to be logged in

 Login: